ethanrowe5379/GoogleWiki/README.md

 Criticism and Controversy -

 /*
-There is two "Corporate Affairs because the ammount of content Whoever picks this please split the content into managable but also relevant groups ALSO TAKE PICTURES FROM THE WIKI FROM YOUR REPSECTED AREA'S */
+There are two "Corporate Affairs because the amount of content Whoever picks this please split the content into manageable but also relevant groups ALSO TAKE PICTURES FROM THE WIKI FROM YOUR RESPECTIVE AREAS */